the space beneath every thought.

 a relationship with yourself

-beneath the roles, the responsibilities, the performance — there is someone you haven't sat with in a long time. silence is the way back. with practice, it cultivates a trust in something beyond thought — something more grounded, more still, more yours.
+beneath the roles, the responsibilities, the performance — there is someone you haven't sat with in a long time. silence is the way back. not to a better version of yourself — but to the one that was always there, waiting.

 ~